EricGebhart/flickr-fetcher/README.md

  The following additional fields are added to the record.

   * `:resizes []`     - Sizes that need to be created from this image.
-  * `:sizes []`       - Sizes that currently exist for this image. ie.
+  * `:sizes []`       - Sizes that currently exist for this image.

  Sizes and resizes are vectors and can have any of the following as values.
  `:thumbnail, :small, :medium, :large, :original` or any number of `[<height> <width>]`.

+ The sizes _:small, :medium, and :large_ are percentage based, aspect ratio preserving.

- The fetcher will be told which sizes need to be created, either by the CLI or by the server when the server requests a new fetch.
+ The fetcher may be told, by the server, which sizes need to be created.

+ Otherwise sizes will come from the CLI which the worker has direct access to.

  The fetcher should be able to work in one of two modes.
 By request or in a continuous polling mode which may also need to handle a request.